zheng0xd/JATIC-internal-docs/docs/platforms/_gitlab-agile.md

 1. The `status::ready to start` label should be added to the issue

 **If an issue requires one to open a merge request, this should be noted.** If an issue will require technical review it should be noted as a requirement within the issue.
 In this case, it is recommended that appropriate reviewers / approvers for the MR be explicitly listed in the issue.

+## Labels

+Labels can be attached to issues, epics, and merge requests to help organize them.
+The labels with `::` are "scoped labels", meaning that only one with the corresponding key may be added to a given issue.

+At the `jatic` group level, labels the following labels currently exist:

+- a labels for each organization involved in work
+- `epic::program`, for program level epics.
+See **Epics**
+- `epic::feature`, for feature level epics.
+See **Epics**
+- `status::grooming`, for work items that are of near-term interest, but need to be decomposed or groomed before being added to an iteration
+- `status::ready to start`, for work items that are fully refined, prioritized, and ready to be assigned
+- `status::in progress`, for work items that are currently being worked on
+- `status::in review`, for work items that have opened a merge request currently in review

+Projects and groups may add labels to best suit their needs.

 #### Issue weights